eugeneiv1/faq_team_be_demo/.github/pull_request_template.md

 - [ ] No hardcoded values
 - [ ] covered by tests
 - [ ] Check your commit messages meet the [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0/)

-### Frontend

-- [ ] Components and business logic are separated
-- [ ] Colors, Font Size, and Font Name is on the theme or in the constants
-- [ ] No text in the components, use i18n approach
-- [ ] No inline styles
-- [ ] Imports are absolute
-- [ ] Attach a screenshot if PR has visual changes.

 ### Backend